pkahly/bitcoin-monitor/README.md

 }
 ```

-- Run full_node_monitor.py.
-This is the main loop and will use the database tables created earlier.
+- Back in the main menu, select "Run the Bitcoin Alerter"